-The Atelerix hedgehog hibernates when the temperature drops below about 20°C.
+The Atelerix hedgehog hibernates when the temperature drops below 20°C.

-The 2D and 3D cell models used in today’s drug discovery and testing processes are increasingly complex, and a rule of thumb is that the greater their physiological relevance, the more fragile they are – particularly in regard to storage and transport.
+The 2D and 3D cell models used in current drug discovery and safety testing processes are increasingly complex.
+Likewise, the greater their physiological relevance, the more fragile they are – particularly in regard to storage and transport.

 Cell-based therapies face even greater logistics challenges.
 Cells as therapies must arrive at the bedside with full efficacy and with no impact on patient safety, yet most autologous therapies cannot be frozen and must be delivered fresh.
 The consequences are very short shelf lives, measured in hours.
 Thawed cell therapies need time in culture to regain full efficacy, with serious consequences for logistics and cGMP challenges.